 Here comes my favorite all-around shop-vac, and the very best for drywall dust collection.

-I compared drywall filtering shop vacs and read every review out there… and DeWalt wins the day, with a close runner-up.
+I researched drywall sanding dust and shop vacs to handle it… and DeWalt wins the day, with a close runner-up (below), both made in the USA.

-- The 10 gallon uses “Quiet Technology” which the 14 lacks and they claim that it is built to live twice as long.
+- The 10 gallon uses “Quiet Technology” which other DeWalt models lack and they claim that it is built to live twice as long.
 Why do they only put this in some models?
-But we love it.
+Don’t know.

-- The 14 has large rear wheels and a cart-handle, (yeah, baby), and actually costs a bit less.
+- The 14 gallon has large rear wheels and a cart handle, (yeah, baby), and actually costs about the same.

 Long cord, about the same number of horses, and a tank drain.